<img src="https://www.webtraxs.com/webtraxs.php?id=wt-45a3a36f-6138-483d-9a15-6618eb21e81c&amp;st=img" alt="">

 It protects your product from damage, extends the shelf life of food, promotes your brand to consumers, and maximizes shelf presence.
 Packaging isn’t just about what the consumer sees and opens, but how the product is transferred, stored, and placed.

 This comes together in three parts: primary packaging, secondary packaging, and tertiary packaging.
-We’ll focus on the first two, as they have a more direct influence on how consumers perceive your products.
-(Tertiary packaging is used for shipping large volumes of products—think shrink wraps around boxes—and storage.)
+We’ll focus mostly on the first two, as they have a more direct influence on how consumers perceive your products.

 Both primary and secondary packaging play a role in getting your product into consumers’ hands.
 They work in concert, and a defect in either will compromise the packaging as a whole.